Manuel Córdova-Rios: Tribal trade in rubber

 Subtly prompted by the old tribal chief Xumu, the 17-year-old Manuel suddenly came to the realization that the Huni Kui could search for rubber trees in the forest, cut them down to collect the 'sap' and so obtain the valuable trade good: latex (caucho).
 With his help, the tribe could sell the rubber at a river trading post, and with the proceeds purchase firearms and implements.
 Because of his proposal, Manuel felt he had won some sense of control over his own future within the tribe, which gave "new meaning to life" and made him "inwardlly greatly excited".
 First Manuel worked with Huni Kui hunters to sharpen the dull metal and stone tools they had, in order to use them on the rubber trees.
 Manuel taught his tribe how.
 After many weeks a large stockpile of latex was collected which had been turned into 20 solid chunks each estimated to weigh over 20 kilos.

 Xumu selected a tribal party to carry the rubber to trade, one chunk per man.
 They then traveled on foot to the frontier of their tribal lands and beyond through (what Manuel thought was) "trackless forest" moving northeast.
-Eventually they came to a stop close to a 'outpost' for the rubber trade, on the Río Purús in Brazil, just across the Peruvian border.
+Eventually they came to a stop close to an 'outpost' for the rubber trade, on the Río Purús in Brazil, just across the Peruvian border.
 There Córdova for the first time in years put on western clothes (ill-fitting, given him by the chief), and paddled alone aboard an improvised three-log raft loaded with chunks of latex to the river 'business office'.
 Indians were forbidden by law from purchasing firearms.
 Córdoba avoided the manager's inquisitive questions, and sold Rodrigues the harvested rubber at the going price, which was more than enough.
 He purchased a box of six rifles, two shotguns, ammunition, as well as other goods (axes, machetes, mirrors, and beads), and put on account his remaining credit balance.
 Córdoba saw a calendar: June 15, 1910; it had been two and a half years since his capture.
 When the party returned to the village, the whole tribe celebrated in its most grand style.

 Soon after his return from the tribe's first caucho trading venture, Manuel Córdova married.
 Chief Shumu (Xumu) had selected Huaini (HK: "Fragrant Flower") and introduced the situation to Manuel.
 Of course, he already knew Huaini.
 They had first met shortly after his arrival in the village of Xanadá when he was exhausted and disoriented following his abduction; she was the girl who had then given Manuel a sweet banana drink.
 Their continuing "strong feeling of affection" for each other pleased the chief.